Burial Insurance For People With a Defibrillator

 ICD Battery Change And Burial Insurance Companies

-Some insurance companies still consider an ICD battery change as a heart and circulatory surgery procedure.
 Thus, with these companies, it’s as if you recently had your ICD installed like #3 above, they will only offer coverage plans at a higher cost with waiting timer period.

 Thankfully, we have access to a few top-rated burial or final expense insurance companies that are perfectly fine with ICD battery change- with them, you can still qualify for a simplified insurance plan.